mccright/rrl/AudioBooks/README.md

 <details>
 <summary>Reader's Notes, Librivox and Other 3rd Party Summaries:</summary>

 Reader's Notes:  The fact that this is largely an edited (*by her husband*), lightly annotated collection of writings by Amelia Bloomer provides a unique, first hand account of her ideas and activities.
+In addition to what you might expect (*temperance, experiments with new clothes, sufferage, and equality for women and men*) this volume includes some interesting first-hand accounts of travel in "the West" in the 1850s as well as life in Western Iowa in the mid 19th century.

 Librivox and Other 3rd Party Summaries:
 Librivox Summary: